Veterinarian

 Will AI replace Veterinarians?

-AI risk score: 5/100.
+Veterinarian has an AI automation risk score of 3/100 (Very Low).
 This career is highly resistant to AI automation due to its need for human judgment, creativity, or physical presence.
+Key human-centric skills include Physical examination & procedures, Surgery, Client communication & end-of-life decisions.